encourageat/blog/_posts/2023-10-26-Accessing-Keycloak's-REST-API.md

 ```
 curl -H "Authorization: bearer SPECIFY_ACCESS_TOKEN" -H "Content-Type: application/json" --data '{"username":"John.Doe","enabled":true,"firstName":"John","lastName":"Doe","credentials":[{"type":"password","value":"complexpassword1$"}]}' http://localhost:8080/admin/realms/REALM_NAME/users
 ```
 Substitute the access token and realm name in the above URL.
 Sometimes I got unauthorized error and sometimes I got unknown error with the above call.
 Unauthorized error probably was coming because my access token time out was 1 minute and it probably took more than one minute to complete my curl requests.
 After resolving the timing issue, I got consistently unknow error.
-So I have restated keycloak with DEBUG log enabled to know better on te cause of the error.
+So I have restated keycloak with DEBUG log enabled to know better on the cause of the error.
 You may skip reading furter if your request is success.
-It can appen on non Windows platform.
+It can happen on non Windows platform.

 **Re-starting keycloak with DEBUG logs enabled**